 Flu vaccination will reduce the number of people that need medical attention and hospitalisation for those contracting the flu.
 This year of all years, there is a tremendous societal benefit in getting your flu vaccine as our health systems are still battling the coronavirus.

-Whilst it is true that lower rates of seasonal flu have been reported in the southern hemisphere this year, (likely due to the various distancing and hygiene practices under way in many countries, and perhaps linked to the drop in global travel) flu is nevertheless circulating, causing severe disease and fatalities.
+It is true that lower rates of seasonal flu have been reported in the southern hemisphere this year.
+That is likely due to the various distancing and hygiene practices under way in many countries, and perhaps linked to the drop in global travel.
+Nevertheless, flu is circulating, causing severe disease and fatalities.

 PREVENTING COVID-19 AND SEASONAL FLU CO-INFECTION